toufiktkh/Neurospora-population-genomics-2026/README.md

 ## Notes

 - Ploidy is set to 1 (haploid) for all datasets except La Grande Motte, which was called with `--ploidy 2` (suspected diploid *N.* aff. *tetrasperma*).
 - The all-sites VCF (including invariant positions, produced by `bcftools call -m`) is required as input for pixy.
-Variants-only VCFs (produced by `bcftools call -mv` or extracted with `--exclude-types`) are used for all other analyses.
+Variants-only VCFs (produced by PLINK filtertaion `-maff 0.05` or extracted with `--exclude-types`) are used for all other analyses.
 - Clone correction was applied separately before sNMF and pixy analyses.
 The clone-corrected isolate lists are written to `*_snps_only_samples_to_keep.txt` files by the clone-correction script.
 - The `high_qual_figures/` directory contains the figures used in the internship report at print resolution.